nipype/pydra/_sources/input_spec.rst.txt

 As it was mentioned in :ref:`shell_command_task`, the user can customize the input and output for the `ShellCommandTask`.
-In this section, more examples of the input specification will be provided.
+In this section, more examples of the input definition will be provided.

 Let's start from the previous example: